Vacika/TripBuddy/README.md

-# NajdiPrevoz
+# TripBuddy

-Najdi Prevoz is application platform where the user could share a ride with other users of the platform.
+Trip Buddy is application platform where the user could share a ride with other users of the platform.

 <h2> Project setup: </h2>
 1) Clone the repository